keptn/keptn.github.io/content/docs/0.19.x/manage/plan/index.md

 A stage defines the stages and sequences of tasks that your Keptn project can orchestrate.
 The *shipyard.yaml* file you use to create a project must show the stages to be used – at least one stage is required but most projects have multiple stages – and each stage must have a name property defined.
-For example,:
+For example, a *shipyard.yaml* file like the following is enough to create the project:

 ```
 apiVersion: spec.keptn.sh/0.2.3